 Most of the time, getting compensation after being hurt in a car accident in Georgia means filing a claim with the at-fault driver’s insurance company.
 Even though auto insurance is required in the Peach State, many people aren’t familiar with their policies or how insurance claims work after a crash.
-The experienced Atlanta car accident attorneys at The Champion Firm, P.C., have compiled a list of some of the most frequently asked questions about car insurance and accident claims in Georgia.
+The experienced Atlanta car accident attorneys at The Champion Firm, Personal Injury Attorneys, P.C., have compiled a list of some of the most frequently asked questions about car insurance and accident claims in Georgia.

 What Is Car Insurance?

 Car insurance is a contract between you and your insurance carrier.
 It protects you against financial losses in the event of an auto accident or theft.
 Every month, you pay a premium towards your policy for specific coverage.
 Minimum limits are dependent on the coverage you purchased.
 The coverage your auto insurance provides includes the following:

 - Medical coverage: The cost of treating injuries.
 In some situations, this also covers lost wages and funeral costs.

 - Property loss: Covers damage to or theft of your car.

 - Liability insurance: Provides financial protection if you cause injury or property damage to others in a car accident.

 The policy you purchase covers you and any family members listed on your policy.
 There’s also coverage if someone not listed on your policy drives your vehicle with your consent.